 2.2 Technical characteristics of space stations

-In the space-to-Earth direction, the transmitting MSS and MMSS space stations comply with pfd limits contained in Table 21-4 of RR Article 21 which are intended for the protection of terrestrial services.
-It is to be noted that those limits can be exceeded in some parts of the MSS/MMSS service area pending the agreement of the concerned administration(s).
+In the space-to-Earth direction, the transmitting MSS space stations comply with pfd limits contained in Table 21-4 of RR Article 21 which are intended for the protection of terrestrial services.
+It is to be noted that those limits can be exceeded in some parts of the MSS service area pending the agreement of the concerned administration(s).

 2.2.1 Space stations of GSO satellite systems